Xelio/blitzbrowser/README.md

     </center>
   </a>

   <h3>Deploy and manage headful browsers in docker.
-Run your browsers with BlitzBrowser in the cloud or self hosted.</h3>
+Run your browsers in the cloud or self hosted.</h3>

   <div>
     <img src="https://img.shields.io/github/actions/workflow/status/blitzbrowser/blitzbrowser/cicd.yml?style=flat-square" />
     <img src="https://img.shields.io/github/v/tag/blitzbrowser/blitzbrowser?style=flat-square" />
   </div>
 </div>

+---

+Connect to headful browsers from Puppeteer, Playwright and any CDP frameworks.
+Persist your user data with S3 and connect to HTTP proxies.

 ## 📋 Table of Contents